nemofq/pushbullet-go/README.md

 Require a [Pushbullet](https://www.pushbullet.com/) account.
 Features include:

 - Receive and send pushes
-- Push files/images by pasting or uploading (in standalone window due to Chrome's restriction)
+- Push files/images by pasting, dragging, or uploading (in standalone window due to Chrome's restriction)
 - Push current page's URL, selected text, or images from context menu with device/people selection
 - Control which devices to push to by selecting devices
 - Notifications for received pushes with buttons to open links and dismiss